 I was responsible for the overall direction of the redesign while collaborating with the rest of the team on ideation and user testing.
 We were required to make the process simpler, easier and quicker.

-After researching and comparing how several products using similar processes (not just those importing products) resolved this issue, and taking into consideration user personas, I proposed a number of solutions (in conjunction with the developers and project manager) after which I conducted user testing with support team members.
+After researching and comparing how several products using similar processes (not just those importing products) resolved this issue, and taking into consideration user personas, I proposed a number of solutions (in conjunction with the developers and project manager) after which I conducted user testing with support team members (observation, surveys and Interviews to collect qualitative and quantitative data).

 A presentation was made to the CEO, and he conducted final testing remotely with a group of users of his choosing.